By Mayank Joshipura

 Prospect idea

-The Nobel Prize-triumphing Prospect Theory describes how we compare gains and losses while making preference beneath uncertainty.
+The Nobel Prize-triumphing Prospect Theory describes how we compare gains and losses while making preferences beneath uncertainty.
 According to this idea, people are loss-averse and compare profits and losses with appreciation to a specific reference factor.
-While humans exhibit hazard-averse behavior within the gain domain and like certain gains over probable gains, they show off chance-looking for behavior inside the loss area and like likely losses over sure losses.
+While humans exhibit hazard-averse behavior within the gain domain and like certain gains over probable gains, they show off chance-looking behavior inside the loss area and like likely losses over sure losses.

 Mental accounting